heyhaiden/firewall-dissertation/README.md

 # Firewall Scout: Digital Defensible Space for Fire Severity Indexing

 ## Overview
-The Firewall Scout project is an innovative research initiative aimed at enhancing environmental monitoring and fire risk management within the UK's urban-rural interface (URI).
+The Firewall Scout project is a research initiative aimed at enhancing environmental monitoring and fire risk management within the UK's urban-rural interface (URI).
 This project introduces the concept of a "digital defensible space" - a protective barrier formed by a network of sensors that continuously monitor and analyze environmental variables contributing to fire risk.
-The goal is to enable early detection and precise assessment of potential fire hazards, thereby strengthening preventive measures and community resilience.
+The goal is to enable precise assessment of potential fire hazards by generating a higher fidelity Fire Severity Index (FSI), thereby strengthening preventive measures and enhancing community resilience.

 ## Key Features
 - **Firewall Scout Device:** A low-cost device designed to monitor environmental factors contributing to heatwave-induced fire events.